Doom 64: Plot

-Following the Doom Marine's success at thwarting Hell in Doom, Doom II: Hell on Earth, and in the Final Doom storyline, a planetary policy is established to quarantine the U.A.C. research installations with apocalyptic levels of radiation.
-For years, the installations stood motionless and abandoned, until a long-forgotten satellite monitoring one of the installations, barely functioning due to years of being subjected to high levels of radiation, sends a message back to Earth.

-The message indicates that a single entity, with vast rejuvenation powers and masked by the extreme radiation levels, escaped detection in its crippled state.
-This entity systematically altered decaying dead carnage back into corrupted living tissue, resurrecting the demons.
+Following the Doom Marine's success at thwarting Hell in Doom, Doom II: Hell on Earth, and in the Final Doom storyline, a quarantine is established on the U.A.C. research installations with apocalyptic levels of radiation.
+For years, the installations stood abandoned, until a barely-functioning satellite monitoring one of them sends a message back to Earth.
+This message indicates that a "single entity with vast rejuvenation powers" was masked by the radiation and escaped detection.
+The entity was able to resurrect the demons by altering "decaying dead carnage back into corrupted living tissue".
 As the only experienced survivor of the Doom episodes, the Marine is sent in alone to exterminate them.

-Later, he realizes the demons had planned for this, after he unknowingly allowed himself to be lured back into Hell.
-The demons are unable to defeat him, and with the Unmaker, he eventually battles and kills the Mother Demon.
+However, the Marine realizes the demons have planned to lure him back into Hell.
+They are nonetheless unable to defeat him, and with the Unmaker, he eventually battles and kills the Mother Demon.
 The game ends with the Marine, no longer capable of having a normal life following his encounters with Hell's forces, deciding to remain in Hell forever to ensure no demon ever rises again.

 In the Lost Levels from the 2020 remaster, the story continues as the Mother Demon was revealed to have a sister called the "Resurrector".
-It banishes the Marine back onto Phobos, forcing him to fight his way back to Hell to stop the Demons.
+It banishes the Marine back to a UAC base, forcing him to fight his way back to Hell to stop the Demons.
 It branches the storyline between the original games with the 2016 reboot of Doom and Doom Eternal.